HoiJean/djangoforbeginners-book/manuscript/ch3.md

 # Chapter 3: Pages app

-In this chapter we'll build **and deploy** a *Pages* app that has a homepage and an about page.
+In this chapter we'll build, test, and deploy a *Pages* app that has a homepage and an about page.
 We'll also learn about Django's class-based views and templates which are the building blocks for the more complex web applications built later on in the book.

 ## Initial Setup